Visit our campuses for a tour and a chat to a Student Advisor about your course options.

 The degree reflects the industry and job market demands for entry-level professionals who are skilled in business principles and practices as well as the depth of knowledge in specialised areas of accounting.

-*ACC303A Business Taxation is a CA and CPA requirement and are completed as an elective subject while undertaking the degree.
-Students who do not wish to seek CA and CPA membership may choose any other 300-level elective.
+*ACC303A Business Taxation is a CA ANZ, CPA and ACCA requirement and are completed as an elective subject while undertaking the degree.
+Students who do not wish to seek CA ANZ, CPA and ACCA membership may choose any other 300-level elective.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.